PyAr/PyZombis/273/_sources/lectures/TWP05/TWP05_10_en.rst.txt

 Example
 -------

-+ Check if a student passed, given that they obtained an average score of 5.8 in the exercise program and obtained an average score of 7 in the tests.
++ Check if a student passed given that they obtained an average score of 5.8 in the exercise program and obtained an average score of 7 in the tests:

 .. codelens:: cl_l05_10c